janaagaard75/janaagaard75.github.io/_posts/drafts/upgrading-expo-app.md

+---
+layout: post
+title: "Upgrade an Expo App"
+published: true
+---

-# Upgrading Expo
+# Upgrading an Expo App

-This is how I update my Expo app.
+This is how I upgrade my [Expo](https://expo.io/) apps.
 I create a commit after each step, so that I can easily undo or debug, if necessary.

 I generally test running the app after each stop to make sure it still work.
-Updating sometimes require minor changes to the code.
+Updated packages sometimes require minor changes to the code.

 ## 1. Update Expo CLI

 Use Expo CLI to upgrade the app, so first make sure Update Expo CLI is the latest version.

+I like have my tools installed locally instead of globally, because I sometimes switch between two computers, and this keeps them in sync.
+I would also recommend doing this if you're more than one developer on the app.

-1) Update `package.json`, 2) install the the update `expo-cli` and 3) make sure that all dependencies are the latest and greatest.
+Update `package.json`, install the the update `expo-cli` and make sure that all dependencies are the latest and greatest.

 ```sh
 ncu -u expo-cli